Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Plunge**

-    When you score a Critical Hit that deals piercing damage to a creature, you can roll one additional damage die when determining the extra piercing damage the target takes.
+    When you score a Critical Hit that deals :dmg-piercing: Piercing damage to a creature, you can roll one additional damage die when determining the extra :dmg-piercing: Piercing damage the target takes.

+- **Twist the Blade.**

-Once per turn, when you hit a creature with a Weapon that deals Piercing damage, you can do one of the following effect:
+    Once per turn, when you hit a creature with an attack that deals :dmg-piercing: Piercing damage, you can reroll one of the attack's damage dice, and you must use the new roll.

-- **Twist the Blade.** The target takes additional Piercing damage equals to your Proficiency Bonus.
-- **Gap the Wound.** The target has :d20-disadv: **Disdvantage** on Constitution :d20-save: **Saving Throws** until the start of your next turn.

 ### Polearm Master